 The Ancient Romans were very practical and piercings for them always served a purpose.
 They would pierce their nipples to signify strength and virility.
 It was in fact a badge of honour that demonstrated their dedication to the Roman Empire.
 It symbolised unity and bond amongst the Roman army.
 Julius Caesar himself pierced his nipples to show his strength and signify his unity with his men.

 At around the same time, the Aztecs, Mayans and various American Indians pierced their tongues as part of their religious rituals.
-They believed it bought them closer to their Gods as a type of ritual blood-letting.
+They believed it brought them closer to their Gods as a type of ritual blood-letting.
 These were warrior tribes, thus practised septum piercing to appear fiercer to their enemies.
 Similarly, some tribes in New Guinea and the Solomon Islands would pierce their tongue.
 Common materials used were bone, tusks and feathers.

 In Central and South America, women with lip labrets were considered more beautiful.
 Holes were often stretched to incredible sizes as progressively large wooden plates were inserted to emphasize the lips.
 Aztecs and Mayans would also wear lip labrets made out of Jade and Gold, elaborately carved into mythical or religious figures which was viewed as highly attractive and was believed to enhance sexuality.